-- Your baby develops sensitivity to light.
+- He develops sensitivity to light.

-5 Months Pregnancy Scan/Ultrasound
+5 Months of Pregnancy – Ultrasound

 Your doctor may suggest a mid-pregnancy scan to check the well-being of your pregnancy and to check the baby at 5 months pregnant.
 This comprehensive scan is also called anomaly scan because one of the purposes of the scan is to look for structural abnormalities in the fetus.
 The doctor may help you see your baby’s face, limbs, the major organs as well as his heart on the scan.